 Residents and migrants

 Britain and Ireland support a relatively small resident breeding population of woodcock.
-Counts of displaying males give us the best information on trends in our breeding woodcock and the current population estimate is 55,240 males.
+Counts of displaying males give us the best information on trends in our breeding woodcock and the current British population estimate is 55,240 males.
 The European breeding population is estimated at 6-8 million males.
 In winter we see a large influx of migrant woodcock from the main European breeding grounds in Norway, Sweden, Finland, the Baltic States and Russia.
-Owing to the fact that woodcock feed primarily on soil invertebrates by probing, these birds are forced off their northern and eastern breeding grounds in autumn and have to migrate to warmer areas for the winter.
 Migrants typically arrive in all months from October to January, but the timing and numbers vary regionally within Britain and Ireland, as well as annually according to the severity of cold weather on the continent.
-We estimate that between 800,000 and 1.3 million migrant woodcock winter here, with most departing in March.
+It is estimated that between 800,000 and 1.3 million migrant woodcock winter here, with most departing in March.

 The decline in our resident population

-Recent work by the GWCT and British Trust for Ornithology (BTO) shows a severe decline in the population size and breeding range of our resident woodcock since 1970.
+Research by the GWCT and British Trust for Ornithology (BTO) shows a severe decline in the population size and breeding range of our resident woodcock since 1970.
 BTO Atlas data indicate that woodcock presence fell by 56% at the 10km square scale between 1970 and 2010.
 In randomised surveys across Britain in 2003 and 2013, funded by the GWCT, occupancy of 1km squares that contained at least 10ha of woodland dropped from 35% to 22%.
 The British population estimate fell by 29% from 78,350 males in 2003 to 55,240 males in 2013.
 Both data sources suggest regional variation in the rate of decline, with losses greatest in the west and south.
-Given the scale of the decline, we expect the woodcock to be moved from amber to red status on the UK’s Birds of Conservation Concern listing this year.
+Given the scale of the decline, the woodcock was moved from amber to red status on the UK’s Birds of Conservation Concern in December 2015.

 At present, we cannot rule out shooting as a factor contributing to the decline of our resident woodcock.
 We have commenced work to examine the effect of shooting on breeding woodcock numbers and produce guidance on sustainable harvest rates, but this is not yet complete.